eLeMenCy/Midi4J/README.md

 ```

 #####Licensing
-- Midi4J's license has yet to be defined, it will likely be one or two of the 3 permissive licenses below:
-    - Apache License 2.0
-    - ISC license
-    - MIT License
+- Midi4J is licensed under the Apache license V2.0 except for the MidiMessage class which
+incorporates work derived and translated from the JUCE library and licensed under the ISC License.

-- RtMidi is distributed under its own modified MIT License which can be found in the
+- RtMidi is distributed under its own modified MIT License.

-LICENSE file.
+Further details can be found in the LICENSE file.

 #####Further Notes
 Midi4J is still in its infancy and quite a few bugs are likely to be lurking around.